jbruwes/vuebro/.qwen/PROJECT_SUMMARY.md

 - Fixed JSDoc issues in VFeedDialog.vue in add, clickLink, clickOk, and removeRow functions
 - Fixed JSDoc issue in VFontsDialog.vue by adding proper documentation to removeRow function
 - Fixed JSDoc issue in VImportmapDialog.vue by adding proper documentation to removeRow function
+- Fixed JSDoc issue in VLinkDialog.vue (already lint-free)
-- Fixed multiple JSDoc issues in VOptDialog.vue in focus and updateFieldRef functions
+- Fixed JSDoc issues in VOptDialog.vue in focus and updateFieldRef functions
 - Fixed JSDoc issues in VImages.vue by adding proper documentation to all functions (add, copy, left, remove, right, upload)
 - Fixed JSDoc issues in VInteractiveTree.vue by correcting parameter documentation for clickAdd and adding documentation for error, errorMessage, and onIntersection functions
-- Fixed multiple JSDoc issues in VSourceCode.vue by adding proper documentation to all functions (onMounted, watch functions, onError, requestHandler, getTokenStyleMetadata, getSelection)
+- Fixed JSDoc issues in VSourceCode.vue by adding proper documentation to all functions (onMounted, watch functions, onError, requestHandler, getTokenStyleMetadata, getSelection)
 - Fixed JSDoc issue in VWysiwyg.vue by adding proper documentation to the openClassDialog function
 - Fixed multiple JSDoc issues in ContentPage.vue for clipboard, computed properties, clickAI, resizeDrawer, send, defaults, and initLog functions
 - Fixed multiple JSDoc issues in HomePage.vue for add, directLogin, getDir, getPin, isFileSystemAccess, lock, login, remove, and edit functions